c0mmand3r-j/c0mmand3r-j/README.md

             "Experience with debugging browser inconsistencies, both visual and functional", "Experience with responsive mobile-first web development",
             "Experience with cross browser/platform/device development",
-            "Adobe Flash Veteran (Actionscript 2 & 3.0) but it's practically a dead platform for the Web today" ]
+        ]
     }
 });